-It shouldn't come as a surprise to hear that equipment maintenance needs to a top priority in any facility where forklifts or lift trucks are in operation.
+It goes without saying that equipment maintenance should be a top priority anywhere forklifts or lift trucks are in operation.
 Prioritizing forklift maintenance is a great way to reduce workplace injuries and improve profitability as there is a strong correlation between productivity, safety and the existence of a proper maintenance program.
 This is because well-maintained units operate more efficiently, suffer from less downtime and are unlikely to experience dangerous equipment failures.
 So, to help you get the most out of your equipment, we've prepared a comprehensive forklift maintenance guide:

 The Law - Forklift Maintenance: